matter-labs/zksync-data-dump/data/README.md

 - **Logs:** 298 files
 - **L2 to L1 logs:** 298 files

 These files are structured to facilitate processing on local machines, such as laptops.
 Python scripts are provided for data download, along with [Jupyter notebooks](https://github.com/matter-labs/zksync-data-dump/tree/main/notebooks) for quick exploration and analysis.
-The dataset aims to support in-depth analysis of the ZKsync network and its transactions.
+The data set aims to support in-depth analysis of the ZKsync network and its transactions.

 ## Usage Recommendations

 For loading and processing the data, we recommend using the [Polars](https://github.com/pola-rs/polars) library.
 Example code snippets are available in the provided in [./notebooks](https://github.com/matter-labs/zksync-data-dump/tree/main/notebooks).

-## Dataset Statistics
+## Data Set Statistics

 - **Transactions:** 327,174,035
 - **Blocks:** 29,710,983